- Residency - Duke University Hospital (1988-1990), Thoracic Surgery

 Dr. Jessen directs an active basic research laboratory that has received funding from the National Institutes of Health, the American Heart Association, and the Texas Advanced Technology Program.
 His research examines myocardial metabolism, which examines the ways the heart burns fuel during heart surgery as well as ways to preserve the heart longer.
 His lab also investigates the effects of cardiopulmonary bypass and a novel technique for long-term cardiac preservation for transplantation.
 This work has yielded a broad array of publications in the literature.

-In 2018, Dr. Jessen was included in D Magazine's Best Doctors list and was named a Super Doctor by Texas Monthly.
+Dr. Jessen has been included in D Magazine's Best Doctors list several times and has been named a Super Doctor by Texas Monthly.
 In 1994 he received the Lyndon Baines Johnson Research Award of the Texas Affiliate of the American Heart Association.

 He is the Director of the Residency Program in Thoracic Surgery at UT Southwestern and teaches in the Biomedical Engineering Program at UT Southwestern Graduate School of Biomedical Sciences.
 He has an active clinical practice that focuses on cardiac surgery, surgical electrophysiology, aortic surgery, and cardiac transplantation.